Mikusch/deathrun/README.md

 * [More Colors](https://forums.alliedmods.net/showthread.php?t=185016) (compile only)

 ## Configuration
-The weapon configuration found in ``configs/deathrun/weapons.cfg`` allows you to configure weapons as you please.
+The item configuration found in ``configs/deathrun/items.cfg`` allows you to configure player items as you please.
 For example, there are multiple ways to disable the jumping capabilities of the Ullapool Caber:

 ```